Getting Started

 We also see a new message at the end, similar to what happened when timeout messages were being ignored:

-INFO Could not find a started saga for 'Messages.ShipmentAcceptedByAlpine' message type.
+Could not find any started sagas for message type 'Messages.ShipmentAcceptedByAlpine'.
 Going to invoke SagaNotFoundHandlers.

 This is caused by the ShipmentAcceptedByAlpine message being returned after the second timeout has already given up on Alpine, published ShipmentFailed, and marked the saga as complete, removing it from storage.
 As we've defined the saga thus far, this is working as intended, but this is another place where it all comes down to business requirements.